The Actor Runtime Manager

 Follow those instructions.
 Note that if you change your password, you’ll need to re-enter your new password.
 Go to the Services Control Panel (Start -> Run -> Services, or type services.msc at a command prompt), find the “Windows Fabric Host Service”,

 - When you follow the instructions and then shut down the “Services” Control Panel and the “Special Instructions” popup, you will see another popup:

 Do as the pop-up says – press “OK”, log out, log back in, and re-launch the ActorRuntimeManager.

 Deploying the Actor Runtime Cluster

-Once the Actor Runtime Software is installed, and you re-launch the Actor Runtime Manager, it should look like this:
+Once the Actor Runtime Software is installed, the Actor Runtime Manager should look like this:

 and your Actor Runtime Manager screen should indicate that the cluster has been deployed but is not yet accepting connections: